tewhatuora/centralRegion-integrationHub-ig/input/pagecontent/devGuide-Subscriptions.md

-The [Refer Patient](./useCaseReferPatient.html) use case includes a step whereby API client registers a Subscription to receive notifications for updates to a particular Patient record.
+The [Refer Patient](./useCaseReferPatient.html) use case includes a step whereby API client registers a [Subscription](https://hl7.org/fhir/R4/subscription.html) to receive notifications for updates to a particular Patient record.

-The Central Region Integration Hub only accepts Subscriptions with the `rest-hook` channel type.
+The Central Region Integration Hub only accepts subscriptions with the [`rest-hook`](https://hl7.org/fhir/R4/subscription.html#2.46.7.1) channel type.
 The API client is able to choose between two styles of notification:
 1. Single resource notifications, where the updated resource is included in the notification call-back.
 2. Bundle resource notifocations, where the notifcation call-back payload can be an arbitrary bundle of resources.